Buyer personas are crucial for building a B2B marketing strategy

-because they allow you to understand your target audience and build lasting relationships.
-Personas can help your business in a variety of ways, from developing content
+because they allow you to understand, reach, and engage your target audience.
+Personas can help your business in various ways, from developing content

-that resonates with your ideal buyer to setting up pay-per-click
+that resonates with your ideal buyer to setting up targetted pay-per-click

 Here’s what you need to know about buyer personas and important elements to include in yours to provide the most benefit to your B2B marketing strategy.